If you have chosen a landing page template while building your website, you have the possibility to customize it to best fit your purposes.

 From these two options, you can disable or enable the theme’s CSS.

 By default, the “Disable Theme CSS” option is selected, meaning that the style properties of your theme will no longer be loaded on your landing page.

 This is helpful because depending on what theme you use, there might be a lot of style information (coding) that was loaded before, but it is not always necessary to be loaded.
 Thus, your page will load faster.

 However, please keep in mind, that this option also has its limitation.
 In the case of elements, such as “WordPress Content”, that requires style information from the theme, you will have to leave this option unchecked for the element to load properly.

-The last set of options that you can use to customize your landing page is the “Advanced Settings” from the “Settings” menu.
-You will have to click on this section of the menu to open it:
+The last set of options that you can use to customize your landing page is the “Advanced Settings”.

 The “Advanced Settings” consist of a few options regarding the HTML and CSS of your landing page, as well as a few other options:

 If you click on this option, you will see the page source (the HTML code of your page).
 You can edit and change this code directly from the window that opens.

 After you are done you can click on the green check sign, from the upper right part of the window, and the changes will be applied to the code or you can use the “x” icon to cancel and exit the window: